lilitps/rails-community-app/README.md

 # Community web application

-This is a [Community web application](https://rails-community-app.herokuapp.com/) to meet needs of small communities like sport clubs and non-govermantal organisations.
+This is a [Community web application](https://rails-community-app.herokuapp.com/) to meet needs of small communities like sport clubs and non-governmental organisations.

 This application is based on the sample application for [*Ruby on Rails Tutorial: